5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md

 Since `Itlwm.kext` injects the WiFi card as LAN adapter into macOS, this has some side-effects.
 For example, the Airport-Utility which lets you connect to WiFi hotspot can no longer be used – a separate app (`Heliport`) has to be used to join WiFi APs.
 Another issue is that FindMyMac also requires WiFi.

-Luckily for use, we can utilize OpenCore Legacy patcher to make use of `AirportItlwm` in Sequoia again!
+Luckily for us, we can utilize OpenCore Legacy patcher to make use of `AirportItlwm` in Sequoia again!

 ## Patching principle